 How soon after a positive ovulation test do you ovulate?

 If you experience a positive ovulation test, you will likely ovulate a day or two later.
 An ovulation test measures your Luteinizing Hormone (LH) to see if you experience a surge of up to 5 times your normal amount.
 If you’re trying to get pregnant, the usual recommendation is to have sex at least once within 3 days of that positive result.

 Which ovulation test is most accurate?

 In our experience, the Mira Fertility Tracker is the most accurate ovulation test out there.
 It measures your Luteinizing Hormone (LH) to the exact mIU/mL concentration degree equivalent to leading lab grade readers.
 No blinking smiley faces or lines to interpret.
 It’s also super accurate because there’s zero manual data entry involved.
-The Mira ovulation test automatically sends your data to its app, leaving pretty much no room for error.
-We’re into it!
+The test automatically sends your data to its app, leaving pretty much no room for error.
+Yay!

 What time of day is best for an ovulation test?

 There is no best time of day to take an ovulation test, as long as you’re consistent — so if evening is best for you, make sure to test at the same evening time each day.
 Note that you should limit your fluid intake about 2 hours prior to testing so as not to dilute the amount of luteinizing hormone (LH) in your urine.
 This explains why many women prefer to time ovulation tests for when they first wake up, so they can use first-morning-urine, or “FMU.”

 We say, knowledge is power — so yes, ovulation tests are so worth it if you’re looking to get a handle on your cycle.
 Understanding ovulation and your overall cycle is pretty key if you’re trying to conceive, and we recommend using a combo of fertility tracking apps along with ovulation tests to make sure you know what’s really going on.

 Can you get pregnant with a flashing smiley face?